fdagner/presentation_moodle-database-preset/README.md

 # Presentation

-Presentationis a preset for the Moodle activity database.
+Presentation is a preset for the Moodle activity database.

 ## Description